rcantini/rcantini.github.io/content/post/dogbreedclass/index.md

 - Fine tuning

 ## Transfer Learning
-Transfer Learning technique consists of exploiting features learned on one problem, for dealing with a new similar problem: this way the abilities of a pre-trained model can be transferred to one another.
+Transfer Learning technique consists of exploiting features learned on one problem, for dealing with a new similar problem: this way, the abilities of a pre-trained model can be transferred to one another.
 This technique is very usefull when data are not enough to build a full model from scratch, as in our case.
 I exploited this strategy creating our dog breed classifier as follows:
-- Load the pre-trained model: is used a VGG16 model which has been pre-trained on ImageNet, a +10 million image dataset from 1000 categories.
+- Load the pre-trained model: I used a VGG16 model which has been pre-trained on ImageNet, a +10 million image dataset from 1000 categories.
-- Freeze VGG16 layers, so as to avoid destroying any of the information they contain during training.
+- Freeze VGG16 layers, so as to avoid destroying the information they contain during training.
 - Add a multilayer perceptron on top of them, composed by two trainable fully connected layers, Dropout for preventing overfitting and a softmax classifier.
-The implementation of the model in Keras is showed below:
+The Keras implementation of the model is showed below:
 ```python
 def transfer_learning():
     vgg_conv = vgg16.VGG16(weights='imagenet', include_top=False, input_shape=(350, 350, 3))